-Professor of Sociology/Anthropology Mary Tuominen joined the faculty in 1993.
-She received her B.A. in Education followed by her Master's in Public Administration (public policy) from Seattle University.
-She received her Ph.D. in 1994 from the University of Oregon.
-Her teaching and research interests are in the areas of gender and race ethnicity, political economy, work/family, social change, and public policy.
+Professor of Anthropology & Sociology Mary Tuominen received her B.A. in Education followed by her Master's in Public Administration (public policy) from Seattle University.
+She received her Ph.D. in Sociology from the University of Oregon.
+Her teaching and research interests are in the areas of gender, race, and class; care work; community-based activism; and research methodology.